slott56/py-web-tool/src/pyweb.rst

 The ``ref()`` macro can also be used in the XREF output macros.
 It can also be used in the ``end_code()`` macro.
 After a block of code, some tools (like Interscript) will show where the block was referenced.
+The point of using the ``ref()`` macro in multiple places is to make all of them look identical.

+There are a variety of optional formatting considerations.
+First is cross-references, second is a variety of ``begin_code()`` options.

-There are several styles for the "referencedBy" information in a ``Chunk``.
+There are four styles for the "referencedBy" information in a ``Chunk``.

+-   Nothing.

 -   The immediate ``@<name@>`` Chunk.